kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ![](../meta/images/databricks_repo_creation.png)

 The next step is to use dbx to sync your project to your repo.
-Open a new command line, activate your conda environment, navigate to your project directory and start `dbx sync`:
+Open a new terminal instance, activate your conda environment, navigate to your project directory and start `dbx sync`:

 ```bash
 conda activate iris-databricks